-Michael J. Fox was born June 9, 1961, in Canada.
-He first became known for his role as Alex P. Keaton on the popular sitcom Family Ties, and went on to star in such films as Back to the Future and Teen Wolf as well as the TV series Spin City.
-In 1999, he announced that he was battling Parkinson's Disease.
-He left Spin City in 2000 but later guest starred on such shows as Scrubs and Boston Legal.
+Born in Canada in 1961, actor Michael J. Fox first became known for his role as Alex P. Keaton on the popular sitcom Family Ties, and went on to star in such films as Back to the Future and Teen Wolf, as well as on the TV series Spin City.
+In 1999, Fox announced that he was battling Parkinson's disease.
+He left Spin City in 2000 to launch the Michael J. Fox Foundation for Parkinson's Research and focus on family, later guest-starring on such shows as Scrubs and Boston Legal.

-Hailing from Canada, where he grew up the youngest of five children to Bill and Phyllis Fox, Michael struggled in school and was too small—he is five feet, four inches tall - to compete in his favorite activity, ice hockey.
-He found an outlet in drama class, and in 1976 made his professional debut in the CBS series Leo and Me at age 15 (playing a 10-year-old).
-After starring in the CBS movie Letters from Frank (also filmed in Canada), Fox dropped out of high school and drove to Los Angeles with his father.
-There, he found work in the series Palmerstown, U.S.A. before landing the role in Family Ties, where he wooed audiences with his confident charm and impeccable comic timing for seven years.
+Hailing from Canada, where he grew up the youngest of five children to Bill and Phyllis Fox, Fox struggled in school and was too small—he's 5'4"—to compete in his favorite activity, ice hockey.
+He found an outlet in drama class, and in 1976, at the age of 15, made his professional debut on the CBS series Leo and Me; he played a 10-year-old on the show.
+After starring in the CBS movie Letters from Frank (also filmed in Canada), Fox dropped out of high school and drove to Los Angeles, California, with his father.
+There, he landed a role on the series Palmerstown, U.S.A. before being cast as Alex Keaton on Family Ties (1982-1989), where he would woo audiences with his confident charm and impeccable comedic timing for the next seven years.

-He also had enormous success on the big screen, playing Marty McFly in Robert Zemeckis' zany romp, Back to the Future (1985).
-After playing comic roles in Teen Wolf and The Secret of My Success, Fox wanted to broaden his range and took some unlikely dramatic turns, playing a factory worker in Light of Day, a cocaine-snorting fact checker in Bright Lights, Big City, and earning critical acclaim for his starring role alongside Sean Penn in Brian DePalma's Vietnam saga Casualties of War.
+Michael J. Fox also met with enormous success on the big screen, most notably playing Marty McFly in Robert Zemeckis's zany romp Back to the Future (1985).
+After playing comic roles in Teen Wolf (1985) and The Secret of My Success (1987), Fox, wanting to broaden his range, took some unlikely dramatic turns: He played a factory worker in Light of Day (1987), a cocaine-snorting fact checker in Bright Lights, Big City (1988), and earned critical acclaim for his starring role alongside Sean Penn in Brian DePalma's Vietnam saga Casualties of War (1989).

 Battle with Parkinson's Disease

-In 2004, Fox guest starred in the television comedy Scrubs as Dr. Kevin Casey, a surgeon with obsessive-compulsive disorder.
-In 2006, he appeared in a recurring role on the drama Boston Legal.
-Fox was nominated for an Emmy Award for best guest appearance.
-In 2009, he appeared on the dark drama, Rescue Me, and his television special Michael J. Fox: Adventures of an Incurable Optimist, based on his best-selling book by the same title, aired on ABC.
+In 2004, Fox guest-starred on the TV comedy Scrubs as Dr. Kevin Casey, a surgeon with obsessive-compulsive disorder.
+In 2006, he appeared in a recurring role on the drama Boston Legal, for which he garnered an Emmy nomination (best guest appearance).
+In 2009, Fox appeared on the dark drama Rescue Me.
+That same year, his TV special Michael J. Fox: Adventures of an Incurable Optimist, based on his best-selling book of the same title, aired on ABC.